McDrak/Tesis/docs/Tesis-v0.2.md

         to Sachsenhausen, a concentration camp known by certain experimental practices on prisoners.
-The only thing that kept him alive through 2 years of experiments was his fate in reuniting again with his family.
+The only thing that kept him alive through 2 years of experiments was his fate in reuniting again with his family again.
 Its 1945, the Allied air force starts an attack using bombs and for Rosner's luck one of them dropped at the exact moment a new round of experiments was going to start on him.
 That bomb left him unconscious for some time, until a crack on the water system generates a flood on the room.
 The moment when the water rises enough to touch Rosner's feet makes him snap and wake up.
 The light bulb makes him dazzle for a while.
+He realizes that everyone on the room is dead except for him and before someone crosses the door he must escape.
+Rosner hears something in the distance, "Are those screams?", he asks himself.
+Luckily for him, the restrains on his left hand were ripped apart without any damage.
+He proceeds to untie his left hand and feet.
+Water is raising fast and he must move quickly if he wants to leave the room alive, because electricity controls are at his hips height and currently the water level is currently halfway of his shinbone.
+The only problem is that the electricity controls are located on the